Two acts on a parish-admin platform

 |---|---|---|

-| Backend | FastAPI + Polars | Async-friendly, automatic OpenAPI, dataframe operations that beat anything R can offer for the analytics workloads. |
+| Backend | FastAPI + Polars + Pydantic | Async-friendly, automatic OpenAPI, dataframe operations that beat anything R offers for the analytics workloads.
+Pydantic validates at the boundaries. |

-| Database | MariaDB (Cloud SQL) | Same engine as the legacy app — the shared production database is the strangler-fig bridge while modules migrate one at a time. |
+| Database | MariaDB (Cloud SQL) | Same engine as the legacy app, so a shared production database bridges the two while modules move across. |

 | Cache | DragonflyDB | Drop-in Redis protocol, much higher throughput per node.
-Cache-aside pattern with Arrow IPC serialisation. |
+Cache-aside with Arrow IPC serialisation. |

-| Auth | Auth0 | Separate staging vs production tenants so local development can't ever touch real user data. |
+| Auth | Auth0 | Separate staging and production tenants, so local development can never touch real user data. |

 Dumb router, smart service.
 Routers do HTTP semantics only (request